We meticulously cross-examine a favorite game of my youth and its modern-day reprint. Come Watson, the game is afoot!

 All the circumstantial evidence pointed to the wild sister.
 She is flighty, uncaring, and unpredictable.
 She dated the victim behind her sister’s back and has been seen at the hotel numerous times.
 Multiple entries describe her ability to climb difficult heights.
 She learned hypnotism from her doctor and she was the only person present at all of her sister’s previous blackouts.

 But there was no evidence linking her to the crime.
 There was no evidence linking anyone to the crime.
 The only other suspect could be the doctor who knew both sisters and knew hypnotism but had no connection to the victim or his secret life.
 And he profoundly defended the accused of being innocent of the crime.
 The wild sister did not.

 Having fruitlessly explored all the possible locations, we guessed the wild sister killed him for the tiara and framed the sister.
 But reading the Reprint solution, it was the doctor all along.
-Apparently, he knew that the timid sister would be executed for the crime, her inheritance would go to the wild sister, and it would only be a matter of time before a scammed the inheritance out of her.
-The Society Burglar, the missing tiara, and the two wine glasses were irrelevant to the case.
+Apparently, he inexplicably knew that the timid sister would be executed for the crime, her heretofore unmentioned inheritance would go to the wild sister, and it would only be a matter of time before he scammed the inheritance out of her as well.
+The Society Burglar, the missing tiara, and the two wine glasses found at the scene were irrelevant to the case.